The Traveller’s Dilemma: Picking the Perfect Memory Card for Your Adventures

 Feet first.
 This method can be a lot of fun.
 Think about the things we walk over everyday that we usually ignore.
 For example, are you in a old building in Italy that has beautiful old tiles on the floor.
 Or are you walking through a field of spring flowers.
 These can make great photos and you can easily incorporate yourself.

-In this first example, I found this cover while walking up to the snow monkeys in Japan.
+In the example on the left, I found this cover while walking up to the snow monkeys in Japan.
 I loved the design on it so decided a great way to be in the photo was to include my feet.

 Or are you on an adventure where you are doing something different.
-We were doing a glacier hike in Iceland and needed to wear crampons on our shoes.
+In the example on the right, we were doing a glacier hike in Iceland and needed to wear crampons on our shoes.
 To add to the photo, I included the ice pick for a bit more drama.

 Now our hands.
 There are so many fun ways to include your hands in your travel photos.
 You could be holding a ticket or an ice cream or an autumn colour leaf.
 The possibilities are endless.